-As in previous years, the Governance Committee has considered the nature and extent of any significant internal and external operational, financial, compliance, fraud or other risks facing the authority which might have an impact on the financial statements.
-These risks have been addressed in both the planning process for the audit of the financial statements (where officers and auditors have discussed key risks) and, to the extent that it is necessary, in the production of the financial statements.
-The process for the production of the Annual Governance Statement should also mean that all key risks which would relate to the financial statements have been considered.
-In response to your letter dated 11th April 2014 please therefore find responses to your questions below and the completed Appendix 1, as requested.
+As in previous years, as section 151 officer of the authority, on behalf of management I have considered the nature and extent of any significant internal and external operational, financial, compliance, fraud or other risks facing the authority which might have had an impact on the financial statements.
+These risks have been addressed in both the planning process for the audit of the financial statements (where myself and other senior officers with yourselves have identified and discussed key risks faced by the authority) and, to the extent that it is necessary, in the production of the financial statements.
+The processes and arrangements in place and adhered to by senior management in the production of the Annual Governance Statement also show that all key risks which would relate to the financial statements have been fully and appropriately considered.
+In response to your letter dated 11th April 2014 please therefore find responses to your specific questions and Appendix 1, completed as requested.